kyleconroy/python-twilio2/docs/usage/phone-numbers.rst

 Buying a Number
 ---------------

-If you've found a phone numnber you want, you can purchase the number
+If you've found a phone number you want, you can purchase the number

 .. code-block:: python